 - The most importance reference from which many of the facts, phrases and quotations have been taken is Brett Dolman, Beauty, Sex and Power: A Story of Debauchery and Decadent Art at the Late Stuart Court (1660-1714).
-The book's biggest fault is that it has no index. - Maureen Waller, 1700: Scenes from London Life, an easy to read summary of life during the late Stuart period. - Elizabeth Prettejohn, Beauty and Art. - And, as always, Wikipedia and the Oxford Dictionary of National Biography.
+Its biggest fault is that it has no index. - Maureen Waller, 1700: Scenes from London Life, an easy to read summary of life during the late Stuart period. - Elizabeth Prettejohn, Beauty and Art.